Compression of Currents and Varifolds: Numerical experiments

-Next, we illustrate how the run-time and compression error of the RLS scheme compares to the existing state \cite{VarCompression} of the art for \textbf{varifolds} compression.
-These comparisons are made on the bunny and brain examples of section \ref{matchqualitysec}.
-We are able to make the comparison here on much larger examples, as the RLS sampling and varifold quantization \cite{VarCompression} both have run-times that are much faster than \cite{DURRLEMAN} so we are able to generate the following curves in a reasonable time.
-For both examples, we set $K_{p}$ to be the Gaussian kernel with length-scale $\sigma=0.5$, and $K_{s}$ to be spherical gaussian with $\sigma_{s}=0.5$.
+Next, we illustrate how the run-time and compression error of \cref{FunctionalCompressionAlg} compares to the existing \cite{VarCompression} state of the art for \textbf{varifolds} compression via optimisation.
+These comparisons are made on the bunny and brain examples of \cref{matchqualitysec}.
+We are able to make the comparison here on much larger examples, as the RLS sampling and varifold quantisation \cite{VarCompression} both have run-times that are much faster than \cite{DURRLEMAN}.
+For both examples, we set $K_{p}$ to be the Gaussian kernel with length-scale $\sigma=0.5$, and $K_{s}$ to be spherical Gaussian with $\sigma_{s}=0.5$.
+For the algorithm of \cite{VarCompression}, for each sample size $m$, we initialise the optimisation with delta centres uniformly randomly sampled from those of the ground truth varifold.
+This is the same initialisation used in \cite{VarCompression}.
+Results are shown in \cref{comparisonofvarifoldcompressiontime}.

-For varifolds, we observe that the RLS method outperforms the optimization based approach in run-time, and has similiar rate of decay of the compression error.
-Indeed, the optimization based approach while having fast initial decay, can become stuck in local minima as the sample size increases, while the RLS based approach continues to decrease the error as $m$ increases.
-Furthermore, the run-time comparison on both examples demonstrates how the RLS method tends to be on average $10-100\times$ faster than the optimization based approach.